What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 The fact remains that you may not always sell products that are significantly better than your competitors.

 In such cases, you will have to ensure that your product page stands out from your rivals in one way or another.
-One of the best ways to do this is by having a unique product description.
+A unique product description is one of the best ways to do this.

 Your product descriptions should be distinctive enough to draw customers in.